 The Summer Artist Residency provides an established artist with a brief studio opportunity to work on a specific project in Artspace’s Gallery One during the month of July.
 For more information about the Summer Artist Residency Program or to apply please visit Call for Summer Artist Residency.

-Artspace welcomes Maureen Cummins as the 2013 Summer Artist-in-Residence.
-For the month of July, Maureen will welcome visitors to her temporary studio, Artspace’s Gallery 1.
-Maureen’s residency will culminate with a retrospective exhibition that will open in conjunction with the August 2nd First Friday Gallery Walk.
+Artspace welcomes Amy Masters as the 2015 Summer Artist-in-Residence.
+For the month of July, Masters will welcome visitors to her temporary studio, Artspace’s Gallery One.

 During her month-long residency, Amy Masters will create a life-size, fiber putt-putt course based on her recent experiences in Gatlinburg, TN.
 She is interested in conflating tourist and craft culture and will transform Gallery One into a playful interactive installation.

 Masters will teach a Connect & Create family workshop on Saturday, June 18.
 Register for Hula Hoop Rugs today!

 Her work utilizes fiber-based sculpture, installation, photographic documentation, and performance for investigating traditions in storytelling, selective memory, and theories behind play.